jt1402/Password-generator/README.md

 6. **Maintenance Phase**:

-Bug Fixes: Address any issues or bugs reported by users post-deployment.
+**Bug Fixes**: Address any issues or bugs reported by users post-deployment.
-Updates: Incorporate updates or enhancements based on user feedback or changing requirements.
+**Updates**: Incorporate updates or enhancements based on user feedback or changing requirements.
-Support: Provide ongoing support to users and address any queries or concerns they may have.
+**Support**: Provide ongoing support to users and address any queries or concerns they may have.

 ## Installation

-1. Clone the repository:
+**1. Clone the repository**:

 ```bash
 git https://github.com/jt1402/Password-generator.git